SherG/perpetual-elm/exampleSite/content/services/credit-repair.md

 ---
 Business funding can be denied due to credit issues.
 In many cases, derogatory items can be permanently removed.

-We work with an established and highly rated firm led by a member of the <a href="https://forbesfinancecouncil.com/" target="blank">Forbes Finance Council</a>.
+We work with an established and highly rated firm led by a member of the <a href="https://forbesfinancecouncil.com/" target="blank">Forbes Finance Council</a> and a certified FICO professional.
 Our partner is the go-to solution for mortgage brokers and business loan brokers.

 * Derogatory items are addressed quickly.
 * Your credit consultant will explain any steps that you may need to take.